SamyakShukla/Fitnesstation/README.md

 Not only that in the details section you will get exercises regarding the same muscle group as well as exercises utilizing the same equipment below the youtube videos displayed.

-It makes use of ExerciseDb API for exercises details along with Youtube search and Download API for displaying Youtube Videos.
+It makes use of ExerciseDb API for fetching exercises details along with Youtube search and Download API for displaying Youtube Videos.
+All these API's are from Rapid API.

+Tech used: React JS, REST API's, Material UI.

 It is Hosted at : https://fitnesstation.netlify.app/